 BSC 6926 - Shark & Ray Handling Workshop

 Kathryn is interested in using ray ecology and movement research to support species conservation.
-Under the supervision of Dr. Papastamatiou, her research investigates the daily behavioural patterns of southern stingrays and the role sharks may play in influencing these behaviours.
+Under the supervision of Dr. Papastamatiou, her research investigates stingray behavior and habitat use in response to sharks in Caribbean coral reef ecosystems.
 Kathryn has worked as a research assistant for Global FinPrint since 2015, both as a field scientist and as the social media manager.
 She collaborated with the Belize Fisheries Department to secure full protection for all ray species in their waters.
 Originally from Canada, Kathryn loves to travel, go snorkeling, and wear bird shirts.

 Jessica volunteered in Dr. Chapman’s Marine Molecular Ecology & Conservation Lab at Stony Brook University for the last two years of her undergraduate degree.
 She watched Global FinPrint videos and helped his Ph.D. students genetically identify shark species present in the shark fin trade.
 While an undergraduate, she also worked on a long-lining project, implemented to gain a better understanding of sharks species present off Long Island, which led to the first young of the year white shark being satellite tagged in the Atlantic Ocean.
 She enjoys SCUBA diving, traveling, relaxing on the beach, and hiking with her dog.

 B.S.
 Marine Sciences